Overview

 The best protection for infants is for their mother to be vaccinated during pregnancy followed by on-time immunisations for the infant at 6 weeks, 3 months, and 5 months.
 Children are further protected with booster vaccines at 4 years and 11 years of age.

 When a pregnant woman is vaccinated against whooping cough her body develops high levels of antibodies (disease-specific protective proteins) which will pass through the placenta.
-These help protect the newborn from severe whooping cough for the first few months of life, until the infant has had their own three doses of vaccine and can make their own longer-term protection.
+This helps protect the newborn from severe whooping cough for the first few months of life, until the infant has had their own three doses of vaccine and can make their own longer-term protection.
 A booster dose of a whooping cough vaccine (Boostrix) is free for women from the second trimester of every pregnancy and recommended to be administered from 16 weeks, preferably during the second trimester, but at least two weeks before birth.

 Breastfeeding does not provide direct effective protection against whooping cough.